 We operate or franchise properties that are owned or leased by Host Hotels & Resorts, Inc. ("Host").
 In addition, Host is a partner in several partnerships that own properties that we operate under long-term management agreements.
-See Footnote 19.
-Relationship with Major Customer for more information.
+See Note 17 for more information.